scarletti-ben/AcePyodide/README.md

 - fix editor margin on right
 - fix editor margin space at the bottom so scroll happens above bottom
 - shift date and name around so all snippets have date, and at first name: is same, but can be edited so you don't need a key change, only a value change
+- fix editor resize issue where a horizontal scrollbar is shown on page load if loading into layout-left

 # Closed
 ~~- Disable zoom / scroll on mobile devices~~